qiuxintao101/cobra/docs/tutorials.rst

   If you receive an error, *Git* may not be installed on your system.
 Please consult the internet on how to best install Git for your system.

-Case Study 1: GR ChIP-seq Data Set
+Case Study 1: GR ChIP-set Data Set
 ================

 Background